hoarf/writings/communication.md

 ## Top 3 human biases to be aware of in us and in others

-1. Confirmation
+1. Confirmation.
    We look for evidence that confirms what we already believe.
 We are terrible scientists.

-2. Hindsight
+2. Hindsight.
    Try to give advice to people before them taking complex decisions instead of doing after it.
 Anyone can be the "I always knew it" guy after the fact.

-3. Survivor
+3. Survivor.
    "A" did X and "A" is successful therefore if I do X I will be successful is flawed reasoning.
 There is no magic bullet or highly regular trends in successful people behaviour.

 # THANKS